psperber/IOTA-MoneyMoney/README.md

 # IOTA-MoneyMoney
-Fetches amount and value of privately held IOTA address via IOTASear.ch and returns it as a security.
+Fetches amount and value of privately held IOTA address via https://nodes.iota.cafe/ and returns it as a security.
 This can be also be used to track your cold storage.

 Do you like this extension?
 Donation IOTA address: `OUDFKXFDRSWBCTRSJ9MMFGVENOFGHCADQTJUIKTZJPLPGHEQBCLCZPIANOZ9NO9XQVRRHJNOIJNJTPJRWJBWJXHGFW`